American crow: West Nile virus

 American crows succumb easily to West Nile virus infection.
-This was originally a mosquito-borne African virus causing encephalitis in humans and livestock since about 1000 AD, and was accidentally introduced to North America in 1999, apparently by an air traveller who was infected by a mosquito bite after arrival.
+This was originally a mosquito-borne African virus causing encephalitis in humans and livestock since about 1000 AD.
+It was accidentally introduced to North America in 1999, apparently by an air traveller who was infected by a mosquito bite after arrival.
 It is estimated that the American crow population has dropped by up to 45% since 1999.
 Despite this decline, the crow is considered a species of least concern.

-The disease runs most rampant in the subtropical conditions which encourage reproduction of its mosquito vectors among which Culex tarsalis is most significant.
+The disease runs most rampant in the subtropical conditions that encourage reproduction of its mosquito vectors, among which Culex tarsalis is most significant.
 Mortality rates appear to be higher than those in other birds, causing local population losses of up to 72% in a single season.
 Because of this, American crows are a sentinel species indicating the presence of West Nile virus in an area.
 Crows cannot transmit the virus to humans directly.

 Intelligence

 American crows, like other corvids, are highly cunning and inquisitive.
-They are able to steal food from other species, often in creative ways.
+They can steal food from other species, often in creative ways.
 One example shows a group of crows stealing a fish from a Northern river otter: one bird pecked the otter's tail to distract it while other birds swooped in and stole the fish.
-American crows have been observed using and modifying tools, however, unlike the Hawaiian and New Caledonian crow, this behavior is not inherent.
+American crows have been observed using and modifying tools; however, unlike the Hawaiian and New Caledonian crow, this behavior is not inherent.
 Female crows have been observed to be better at using tools, according to a 2023 study.
 American crows have also been noted for their ability to play, such as snowboarding using tree bark.